 If you have any questions about the Equipment Service Program that aren't answered on this website, e-mail us at [[support]].

-- IT will offer one standard notebook or one standard desktop for lease.
+- Information Technology will offer one standard notebook or one standard desktop for lease.

 - An option for leasing just the CPU without the monitor will be available for those users who require a monitor of a different size than the standard flat panel.